-Bubble wrap - Bubble wrap is made out of recycled polyethene is fully degradable and help to keep your products safe.
+Bubble wrap - Bubble wrap is made out of recycled polyethylene and is fully degradable which helps to keep your products safe.

 2. Unique Materials

 Avoiding pictures and texts on your packages can make a huge difference.
 A better alternative would be to use inks made from milk proteins or food instead of using chemicals that cause harm to the environment.

 For example, soy inks are more sustainable than petroleum-based inks.
 Using unique materials makes the recycling process a lot easier and ultimately helps to minimise any negative environmental impact.

 When you package your items, you need to think logically.
 Using a big box for a small item doesn’t make sense - it’s a total waste of space and materials!
-This is a common theme in packaging wastage, especially in warehousing and retailer levels.
+This is a common theme in packaging wastage, especially at warehousing and retailer levels.

 If you or your online business is looking to really stand out from your competition then we would suggest using bio-based plastics or corn plastic.
 These packaging solutions are made from an organic compound that will decompose over time in any environment.

 Another suggestion is using polylactic acid (PLA), a plastic substitute that's made from fermented plant starch.
 With more and more countries banning plastic bags from grocery stores, PLA looks to become the next best option for single-use plastic bags.